kristianmandrup/paper_trail/README.md

 See [Mongoid versioning rundown](http://neovintage.blogspot.com/2010/06/mongoid-versioning-run-down.html)

+Also see the file _mongoid_versioning.txt.rb_ to see the Mongoid versioning API used here.

 PaperTrail lets you track changes to your models' data.
 It's good for auditing or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.

 There's an excellent [Railscast on implementing Undo with Paper Trail](http://railscasts.com/episodes/255-undo-with-paper-trail).